wtoivo/RM2-F2F-quali-book/book/01-labs.Rmd

 After you have all introduced yourselves, download the [group agreement template](https://gla-my.sharepoint.com/:w:/g/personal/ashley_robertson_glasgow_ac_uk/EX0j7-IboldEnapucgQ7h-YBERu8yPzvpIZa7R_AQu8jhw?e=hHbS8A).
 Then look at the list of potential items to include.
 These are provided within the template document itself, as well as in **Chapter 2.2.1.** As a group, discuss which items you want to include in addition to the standard ones provided, and if there are any you would like to edit or add outside of this list.

 After this, you should allocate tasks for the **group proposal** among the members of the group.
-A starter list of tasks is provided in the template as well as in **Chapter 2.2.2**. (see list of tasks below).
+A starter list of tasks is provided in the template as well as in **Chapter 2.2.2**.
 The task allocation must be uploaded in the same document as the signed group agreement.

 Work on a collaborative document on OneDrive to create your group work agreement and allocation of tasks for the group proposal.
 Once the group is happy with their agreement, *each group member* should sign it and submit it to Moodle individually (Formative Assessment Section).
 You can either all sign the same document and upload a copy each, or you can sign separately and upload the copy that only you have signed.
 Each person should submit their signed group agreement and task allocation before their lab in Week 3.